Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/02-Intro-to-JS/README.md

 ## Work Time: Codecademy

 Work on [Codecademy JS](https://www.codecademy.com/learn/introduction-to-javascript) parts 1-5.
-Feel free to ask
+Feel free to ask someone sitting next to you if you get stuck or have questions!

 ## Wrap-Up